orobix/Prototypical-Networks-for-Few-shot-Learning-PyTorch/README.md

 As described in its PyDoc, this class is used to generate the indexes of each batch for a prototypical training algorithm.

 In particular, the object is instantiated by passing the list of the labels for the dataset, the sampler infers then the total number of classes and creates a set of indexes for each class ni the dataset.
-At each episode the sampler selects 'n_classes' random classes and returns a number (n_support + n_query) of samples indexes for each one of the selected classes.
+At each episode the sampler selects `n_classes` random classes and returns a number (n_support + n_query) of samples indexes for each one of the selected classes.

 ## Prototypical Loss